sf-wdi-24/express-todo-mongo/readme.md

 ## Bonus

 1. Read about <a href="http://mongoosejs.com/docs/validation" target="_blank">validations</a> and the built-in <a href="http://mongoosejs.com/docs/api.html#schematype_SchemaType-required" target="_blank">required validator</a> in Mongoose.
-2. Add the required validator to all fields in your blog post schema.
+2. Add the required validator to all fields in your todo schema.
 3. In your API routes to create and update todos, respond with the error message if the required validation is not met.

 ## Submission